LoicKonan/2143-OOP-Konan/Assignments/P01/README.md

 ### Instructions

-- Make sure to add the different file in above in your file in order to run this game properly.
+- Make sure to add the different file in the box above in order to run this game properly.